unitedtriangle/detector-protege-of-missing-critical-items-attached-to-lawn-mower/README.md

 cd protege
 ```

-It is recommended to install the following packages in a [virtual environment](https://packaging.python.org/en/latest/guides/installing-using-pip-and-virtual-environments/#creating-a-virtual-environment) with Python>=3.7.0.
+It is recommended to install the following packages in a [virtual environment](https://packaging.python.org/en/latest/guides/installing-using-pip-and-virtual-environments/#creating-a-virtual-environment) with Python 3.7.0 or later.

 ```bash
 pip install easyocr  # to read texts on labels